 I promise you'll be making this chocolate sauce again and again!

 Slainté!
 L’chaim!
 Cheers!

 Think making dessert sauces at home is difficult?
-Think again!
-Here are some easy recipes to try.
+Think again.
+These sweet sauces are better than store bought!

 Homemade Chocolate Syrup

 - ¾ cup sugar, (5¼ oz, 150g)